coderashed/cerebras-code-mcp/README.md

 1. **Automatic Rate Tracking**: The system tracks request counts per model per key across minute/hour/day windows
 2. **Intelligent Routing**: Requests are automatically routed to available keys based on the selected strategy
 3. **Seamless Failover**: When one key hits its limit, requests automatically shift to other available keys
-4. **Cost Optimization**: Default strategy prefers free tier keys to minimize costs
+4. **Performance by Default**: Default strategy prefers paid tier for larger context windows and higher limits

-### Rate Limits by Model
+### Rate Limits

-The system respects Cerebras' rate limits for each model and tier:
+The system respects your Cerebras account's rate limits, which vary by:

-**Free Tier Examples:**
-- `llama-3.3-70b`: 30 req/min, 900 req/hour, 14,400 req/day
-- `qwen-3-coder-480b`: 10 req/min, 100 req/hour, 100 req/day (very limited!)

-**Paid Tier Examples:**
-- `llama-3.3-70b`: Same as free tier
-- `qwen-3-coder-480b`: 50 req/min, 3,000 req/hour, 72,000 req/day (5x-720x more!)
+- **Model**: Different models have different limits
+- **Tier**: Paid tiers typically have higher limits
+- **Subscription**: Your specific plan determines exact numbers

+To configure your specific limits, see [Updating Rate Limits](#7-updating-rate-limits) below.

 ### Routing Strategies

+- **`performance`** (default): Uses paid tier first for 2x context window and higher limits, falls back to free
-- **`cost`** (default): Uses free tier keys first, falls back to paid when needed
+- **`cost`**: Uses free tier first to minimize costs, falls back to paid when needed
 - **`balanced`**: Distributes load based on available capacity
 - **`roundrobin`**: Alternates between available keys

 ### Example Scenario

-With both free and paid keys configured:
+With both free and paid keys configured (performance mode):
-1. First 10 requests to `qwen-3-coder-480b` → Free tier
+1. Requests start with paid tier (often has larger context window)
-2. Next 40 requests → Automatically shift to paid tier
+2. When paid tier hits rate limits → Automatically shifts to free tier
-3. After 1 minute, free tier resets → Can use free tier again
+3. When limits reset → Returns to paid tier priority

+Benefits of paid-first strategy:
+- **Larger context windows** on paid tiers (e.g., 2x for some models)
+- **Higher rate limits** (varies by subscription)
+- **Better performance** for large codebases

+Use `ROUTING_STRATEGY=cost` if you want to maximize free tier usage first.

 This ensures you never hit rate limit errors while maximizing free tier usage!